 Diuretics in the thiazide family (hydrochlorothiazide, chlorthalidone, and indapamide) can reduce the amount of calcium excreted by the kidneys and help prevent calcium-based stones.

-Although she was able to avert another surgery, Rushka suffered three more stone-related ordeals before a new doctor offered the most promising preventive medication: potassium citrate pills.
+She had done everything her doctors had recommended, including cutting back on dairy and sugar and avoiding spinach altogether.
+Yet X-rays showed almost two dozen stones sitting in her kidneys.
+Although she was able to avert another surgery, Robert experienced three more stone-related ordeals before a new doctor offered the most promising preventive medication: potassium citrate pills.

-“The bigger the stone, the more unlikely is a spontaneous passage,” says Dr Heers.
+“The bigger the stone, the more unlikely is a spontaneous passage,” says Dr. Heers.
 Occasionally, even a small stone will get stuck in the ureter.
 Surgery is then the answer, but it’s almost always minimally invasive.

 Shockwave lithotripsy: Sound waves are focused on the stone from outside the body, breaking it into smaller pieces that can be passed in the urine.
 Pros: Least invasive.
 Usually an outpatient procedure.
 Cons: If the stone has a very hard composition more than one treatment is often needed.

 Ureteroscopy: A small tube is inserted into the urinary tract and the stone is either pulled out or a laser is used to break it up.
-Pros: Most successful method for removing small to medium stones.
+Pros: The most successful method for removing small to medium stones.
 Often an outpatient procedure.
 Cons: There is a slight risk of damage to the ureter.
 Sometimes a catheter must be left in place until the stone passes.

-Percutaneous Nephrolithotripsy: A small incision is made in the back directly into the kidney so that stones can be accessed and removed.
+Percutaneous nephrolithotripsy: A small incision is made in the back directly into the kidney so that stones can be accessed and removed.
 Pros: Most successful method for removing larger stones.
 Cons: More invasive than the alternatives, requires a hospital stay and longer recovery time.